commanderk33n/BSD-Asterisk/README.md

    ;          |   |               |     |
    ; virt.prefix ext      connection   ext
    ```
-   SIP-User with the number 1001 on Server B is now callable with the number 09021001
+   SIP-User with the number 1001 on Server B is callable with the number 09021001